sahilrajput03/nextjs-examples-testing/Readme.md

 ## Using turbo pack in next 13 for testing extremely fast bundling

+Q. Why turbopack and not webpack?

+Ans.
+Becoz creator of webpack works @ verce itself and he's hepling to make turbopack better along with the learnings of webpack.

 Source: What is Turbopack? by Vercel: [Click here](https://www.youtube.com/watch?v=6ZwnBI4Rb1w)

 ```json